Privacy Policy

 Direct marketing

-We will not use or disclose personal information for the purposes of direct marketing to you unless:
+We will not use or disclose your personal information for the purposes of direct marketing unless:

 Please note also that even if you have requested not to receive further direct marketing communications, we may nevertheless continue to provide you with information about changes to our terms and conditions for the supply of goods or services, questionnaires and other factual information.
 This form of communication is not regarded as “direct marketing” under the Privacy Act.